-Alicia is regularly invited to speak and lecture at national and international institutions and conferences.
-She has provided oral evidence to the UK Parliament (House of Lords) and has advised UK government officials in her areas of expertise.
+Alicia is a recognised expert in her field.
+She is regularly invited to speak and lecture at national and international institutions and conferences; she has also provided oral evidence to the UK Parliament (House of Lords) and has advised UK government officials in her areas of expertise.
+Her research has been cited by the Court of Justice of the EU (AG Opinions) and the German Federal Constitutional Court, among others.
 She is the reviews editor for the European Law Review and one of the editors of the Cambridge Yearbook of European Legal Studies.

 Alicia holds a DPhil from Oxford, where she also received an MPhil and an MJur in European and Comparative Law, both with distinction.
 She is a member of the Spanish Bar.

 For more details on Alicia's current research please visit the research section.

 - Just been awarded a Cambridge Humanities Research Grant to fund research on the future of EU social policy (April 2016)

 - I have won a British Academy Rising Star Award for the project 'New Challenges to European Solidarity' (March 2016)

 - My monograph 'The Euro Area Crisis in Constitutional Perspective' appeared today with OUP (18 May 2015)

 - In Claremont, giving the keynote address at the European Union Center of California's Annual Conference (9 April 2015)

 - I will be a Visiting Professor at Pomona College and the EU Center of California in April 2015

 - Proofs finished, all set- my book 'The Euro Area Crisis in Constitutional Perspective' will appear on the 7th of May 2015